FHA Multifamily Loans: A Complete Guide by Rod Khleif

 What is an FHA Multifamily Loan?

-An FHA multifamily loan is a government-backed mortgage.
-It is meant for people buying properties with two to four homes.
+An FHA multifamily loan is a government backed mortgage.
 Unlike traditional investment property loans, FHA multifamily loans require the borrower to occupy one of the units as their primary home for at least one year.
+This is often referred to as owner occupied.

 Key Features of FHA Multifamily Loans: